Brittney Griner back home in US after Russian prisoner swap - WHIZ News

 Griner’s status as an openly gay Black woman, her prominence in women’s basketball and her imprisonment in a country where authorities have been hostile to the LGBTQ community heightened concerns for her and brought tremendous attention to the case.
 Russia’s invasion of Ukraine after her arrest complicated matters further.

-The deal that saw Griner exchanged for notorious arms dealer Viktor Bout achieved a top goal for President Joe Biden.
+The deal that brought home Griner in exchange for notorious arms dealer Viktor Bout achieved a top goal for President Joe Biden.
 But the U.S. failed to win freedom for another American, Paul Whelan, who has been jailed for nearly four years.

 Asked if more such swaps could happen, Russian President Vladimir Putin said Friday that “everything is possible,” noting that “compromises have been found” to clear the way for Thursday’s exchange.